Modeling a Pin-Cell¶

 <matplotlib.image.AxesImage at 0x7fe7d7edbeb0>

-If we have particular fondness for, say, fuchsia, we can tell the plot()
+If we have particular fondness for, say, fuchsia, we can tell the plot() method to make our cell that color.

 universe.plot(width=(2.0, 2.0), basis='xz',